2023 Lemann Center Research Grants for U of I Faculty

 The bibliography should be no longer than two pages and should be attached to the project description.
 Each page of the proposal and budget should be consecutively numbered, with the P.I.’s name in the upper right-hand corner of each page.
 The proposal should be headed with a brief descriptive title.

-For more information please contact Elis Artz, Lemann Institute Program Coordinator, at the International Studies Building, Room 207.
-She can be reached via e-mail at email@example.com.
+For more information please contact Elis Artz, Lemann Center Program Coordinator, at Coble Hall, Room 305.
+She can be reached via e-mail at firstname.lastname@example.org.